-Following on from three years of work under the Improved Services for People with Drug and Alcohol Problems and Mental Illness Initiative, Cross Sectorial Support And Strategic Partnerships Project NTCOSS was funded in July 2013 to deliver sector-wide capacity building activities under the Substance Misuse Service Delivery Grants Fund (SMSDGF).
+Following on from three years of work under the Improved Services for People with Drug and Alcohol Problems and Mental Illness Initiative, Cross Sectorial Support And Strategic Partnerships Project NTCOSS was funded to deliver sector-wide capacity building activities under the Substance Misuse Service Delivery Grants Fund (SMSDGF).
 This work is known as the NTCOSS Stronger Links Project.

 NTCOSS consulted to gain a clear understanding of needs in the sector,with most not for profit community sector organisation listing concerns about workforce sustainability, adequate funding levels, models of funding, implementation of continuous quality improvement and building linkages and partnerships across the NT with other community service providers and government.